cveldy/nanosplit/README.md

 ### PCB

 - 1x nanosplit PCB, created using the files in the `prod/pcb/` directory with an online PCB prototyping service. (e.g., [JLCPCB](https://jlcpcb.com/).)
 Productions requires assembly with SMD parts, so you'll need to include the Gerbers, BOM, and CPL files.
+  - If you are unfamiliar with this process, I recommend following the PCB ordering steps from [this README](https://github.com/AlpenmeisterCustoms/MeisterboxS).
 - 16x Cherry MX Ultra Low Profile Switches.
-(I used Tactile, but you could use Clicky if you want)
+(I used Tactile, but you could use Clicky if you want.)

 ### Keycaps